Olivier-Boudeville-EDF/erlhdf5/README.md

 ## Known binding limitations

 This binding has following known limitations:
+* larger datasets may incur performance penalties, since much data transformation is involved between C arrays and their Erlang counterparts
-* many datatypes and APIs not integrated
+* many HDF5 datatypes and APIs not integrated

 ## Known limitations of this fork